 Studies of the addition of a progestin for 10 or more days of a cycle of estrogen administration, or daily with estrogen in a continuous regimen, have reported a lowered incidence of endometrial hyperplasia than would be induced by estrogen treatment alone.
 Endometrial hyperplasia may be a precursor to endometrial cancer.

 In a small number of case reports, substantial increases in blood pressure have been attributed to idiosyncratic reactions to estrogens.
 In a large, randomized, placebo-controlled clinical trial, a generalized effect of estrogens on blood pressure was not seen.
-Blood pressure should be monitored at regular intervals with estrogen use.

-Estrogens may cause an exacerbation of asthma, diabetes mellitus, epilepsy, migraine, porphyria, systemic lupus erythematosus, and hepatic hemangiomas and should be used with caution in women with these conditions.
+Estrogen therapy may cause an exacerbation of asthma, diabetes mellitus, epilepsy, migraine, porphyria, systemic lupus erythematosus, and hepatic hemangiomas and should be used with caution in women with these conditions.